ing200086/Locations/README.md

 # Scope
   The methods for focusing the context may change based on the sub context.
 In the USA addresses are given by a street and a street number, in contrast in Japan they are given by a block and a block number.
 The location objects need to be accepting to this difference.
   Additionally, some places can only be described by relating multiple sub-context.
 An simple example of this would be a street corner.
 In some parts of Africa, locations are given based on landmarks since a traditional street style form of context cannot be made.
+  Each context describes a 3 dimensional object covering the location.
+It could be a non-standard polygon or a standard polygon to describe the location.
 # Out of scope
   The location class will not validate locations.
 It will allow the user to enter any string of contexts in any order.
 I am expecting I will need to change this in the future, but for now I am assuming the user will always enter the context from largest to smallest, but again the system has no idea which context is larger.
 # User cases